w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 #### Failed Example 1

+<a class="example-link" title="Failed Example 1" href="/standards-guidelines/act/rules/testcases/cd55d1d52c286ac6b342155dde8fcfa49c82ae4a.html">Open in a new tab</a>

 This element with an [explicit role][] of `listitem` is not a child in the [accessibility tree][] of an element with its [required context role][].

 ```html